abednegoadjocacher/php-dashboard/php-fundamentals/README.md

 Logical operators like <, > , <=, >=, ==,===,!=, !, ||, and, Or etc..
 PHP constant are define in CAPS. (eg. const FULL_NAME) String concatenating is combining strings together

+To keep my working workspace clean I created a New folder called 'App'.
+This folder bears the same name us my namespace.

+Some Key Terms:
+1. IMPLEMENTATION: refers to a function or class or method that is written based on idea.
+2. CONCRETE CLASS: a class where its methods are all implemented.
+3. ABSTRACT CLASS: a class that does not have implemented methods or partially implemented methods.